-95 awesome Android apps that will transform your tired tablet
+100 awesome Android apps that will transform your tired tablet

 Welcome to our huge Android tablet apps listing.
 Whether you’re rocking a Galaxy Tab S3 or an old Nexus 7 these are the best tablet apps for Android, no matter what you’re looking for.
 The list below is comprehensive, and links back to the Google Play Store, which is the best place to download apps.
-Right now we have almost a hundred different apps in twenty different categories, but we’ll add new apps on a regular basis, so this list isn’t set in stone.
+You’ll find a hundred different apps in twenty different categories.

-Let us know what you think and leave a comment if you have something nice to say or have some constructive feedback.
+We think these are the best Android tablet apps, but you may also want to check out our picks for the best Android apps for smartphones.

-Movies, Music, and Reading
+Movies, music, and reading

 Movies and Videos